cbaycity/small-media/README.md

 ## RENAME:
 New Name: small-media

+Define errors for files that are too large.

 ## Useful commands:

 1. The command `flask --app main run` can be from from the backend directory to start up a development server.
 You need the poetry environment to be runnning and setup correctly.